 Name: Address:

 Sex: M F Age:

 Phone: Date/Time of Accident:

 Place Accident Occurred:

 Nature of Injury:

 Area of Injury:

 Detailed description of Accident:

 How did the accident happen?

 Where was the Student?

-List specifically unsafe acts and unsafe conditions exis in accident: sting.
-Specify any tool, machine or equipment involved
+List specifically unsafe acts and unsafe conditions exis in accident:

 Witness Names:

 Teacher in charge when accident occurred:

 Present at scene of accident: Yes No

-Immediate Action Taken: First aid treatment a administered by:
+Immediate Action Taken: First aid treatment administered by:

 Referred to:

 If referred to Hospital or Doctor, List name:

 Parent or other notified: Yes No Date/Time:

 Name of Person Notified:

 Signature:Signature are of Director: